amandaguglieri/hackinglife/docs/active-directory-ldap.md

 ---
-title: Active Directory LDAP
+title: Active Directory -  LDAP
 author: amandaguglieri
 draft: false
 TableOfContents: true
 tags:
+  - active directory
+  - ldap
-  - tools
+  - windows
 ---

-# Active Directory LDAP
+# Active Directory - LDAP

 Active Directory (AD) is a directory service for Windows network environments.
 A basic AD user account with no added privileges can be used to enumerate the majority of objects contained within AD, including but not limited to: